As a native Michigander, I’ve spent time almost every summer of my life at the beach, enjoying the long sandy shoreline of Lake Michigan.

 Nowadays, I make sure we eat a big meal before heading out for the day.
 I might pack some drinks and a light snack — granola bars or packets of fruit snacks — but I never bother with sandwiches or something more substantial.

-12. Flip your steering wheel when parking
+12. Turn your steering wheel around when parking

 13. Make your own cooler ice packs

 Maybe you’re not going to take my advice, and you’ll bring a cooler of snacks and drinks.
 In that case, hack your own ice packs.

 Don’t use the reusable ones –that’s just more stuff for you to haul.
 Instead, fill sealable gallon plastic bags with water and freeze them.
 Use those for ice packs.
 When the ice melts, or when you’re ready to go, dump out the water and remaining ice and use the bags to store suits and other damp items until you get home.

 14. Cover the kids with clothes, not just sunscreen

 I tend to think every parent has had the experience of realizing, when the sunburn appears later, that they missed a spot with their kids’ sunscreen or that they forgot to reapply it after their child got out of the water.
 At least, I hope I’m not the only one.